-When the upstream nbr changes, the previously advertised Leaf A-D route is withdrawn.
+When the upstream neighbor changes, the previously advertised Leaf A-D route is withdrawn.
 If there is a new upstream neighbor, a new Leaf A-D route is originated, corresponding to the new neighbor.
-Because NLRIs are different for the old and new Leaf A-D routes, make-before-break can be achieved, so can MoFRR [RFC7431].
+Because NLRIs are different for the old and new Leaf A-D routes, make-before-break as well as MoFRR [RFC7431] can be achieved.